We are an LGBTQIA friendly eco farm just outside the beautiful town of Daylesford, in Victoria, Australia.

 And please bring extremely warm jumpers and pants.

 We are in a cool climate, many of our days are cold even during the peak of summer, and most nights are very cold.
-Please bring warm socks, hats, jackets, a woollen jumper, and warm pants.
+Please bring warm socks, hats, jackets, a woollen jumper, and warm pants AND SLIPPERS are a must.
 We almost never light our fire during Spring and Autumn.

 We are on solar hot water which means that when the sun is not out, there is little to no hot water.
 We have an electrical backup system, which we use once a week only.
 We want as much as possible to use the sun.